AfterRace/SoC_Project/readme.md

 * **Audio channels:** 1, Mono (copy one stream to both left and right channels)
 * **Audio sample format:** PCM, 4 byte samples, can be directly written to the audio IP-s input

-We opened the an UDP connection using the function _int udp_client_setup(char *broadcast_address, int broadcast_port)_ contained in the library _udpclient.h_ [presents int this repository](https://github.com/karljans/SoC_Design)
+To simplify this task a library file with two helper functions was provided by the lectures.[presents int this repository](https://github.com/karljans/SoC_Design) We configured the client zu receive the broadcasted UDP packages using the function _int udp_client_setup(char *broadcast_address, int broadcast_port)_ contained in the library _udpclient.h_

-After that, we opened a pipe as FIFO buffer.
+After that we opened a pipe as FIFO buffer.
 In the main loop we downloaded the packets , using _int udp_client_recv(unsigned *buffer,int buffer_size )_ from the server and we put them in the FIFO.
 At the same time a POSIX thread.
 This accessed to the AXI to Audio devices using _/dev/mem_ and in a loop the thread copy one sample at time (4 byte) from the FIFO to the AXI to Audio registers.
 Since the audio is mono we copied the same sample in both channel.

 #### Test
 To test it, since it is not present a DHCP client in the ZedBoard, we need to configure the network properly, to simplify it in the laboratory we used the *change_ip_and_mac.sh* script, it is present in the same repository of the *updclient.h* library.
 Finally we can run the driver.